Tips on Finding the Best Healthcare Provider for Your Pregnancy

 Do you want a high-tech/low-touch birth or a low-tech/high-touch birth?
 As you explore, keep in mind that there is no wrong way to have your baby.
 As individuals we all come from different perspectives or cultures and what works for one person may not work for another.
 That’s the beauty of finding the best birth option for your particular needs and desires.

-Choosing your healthcare provider
+Choosing your Healthcare Provider

 One of the first questions you’ll tackle will be who will provide your healthcare during the your pregnancy.
 Choosing a healthcare provider depends on what is available in your community and what type of experience you desire.
 Most practitioners are in a group practice, which means that you will see all the practitioners throughout the pregnancy and generally the person on-call will assist with the birth, unless prior arrangements are made with a particular practitioner that you may want, such as: